palaseus/Adrenochain/pkg/explorer/web/README.md

 ## License

-This package is part of the GoChain project and follows the same license terms.
+This package is part of the Adrenochain project and follows the same license terms.